reecebunny/RepositoryArchiveScript/README.md

 A Python script designed to easily download the source code and latest release of a GitHub repository for archival purposes.

+I made this script for my personal use but decided to upload it here as it may also be useful to others who have similar needs.

 ## Usage
 1. **[Download and install Python](https://wiki.python.org/moin/BeginnersGuide/Download)**
 2. **Download the script:**